Thomas Chester Manifold

-Sir (Thomas) Chester Manifold (13 May 1897 - 6 January 1979) was prominent member of the Victorian Racing community as a successful racehorse owner and breeder.
+Sir (Thomas) Chester Manifold (13 May 1897 – 6 January 1979) was a prominent member of the Victorian Racing community as a successful racehorse owner and breeder.
 He also spent six years as a Victorian politician.

 Manifold was born in Camperdown to James Chester Manifold and Lilian Eva Curle.
 Known by his middle name (Chester).
 He attended Geelong Grammar School and then studied economics at the University of Cambridge.
 During World War I he served with the Royal Field Artillery, and was wounded at Ypres in 1917.
 On his return to Australia in 1920 he worked for a stock and station agency, and on 22 May 1923 married Gwenda Grimwade, with whom he had three daughters.
 He managed the family property at Camperdown from 1922 and was based in Lismore from 1923 until the war.
 From 1926 to 1941 he served on Hampden Shire Council and was president from 1938 to 1940.

 Manifold was elected to the Victorian Legislative Assembly for Hampden in 1929 as a Nationalist; he was a minister without portfolio from 1932 to 1933 but retired in 1935.
 During World War II he served in New Guinea as a lieutenant-colonel.